 1. What is a Homebuyer’s Report?

 A homebuyers report is recommended for newer homes that are in a relatively good condition.
 It is the most frequently undertaken survey and gives you professional advice to allow you to make an informed decision about whether to go ahead with the purchase of the property.
 It will only investigate and reference the areas of the property that are easily accessible and visible to the surveyor.
 It is, however, designed to identify urgent matters that have a substantial effect on the value of the property and it will recommend further areas of investigation, such as potential structural issues, or assessing the wiring.

 A building survey (formerly called a Structural Survey) is the most comprehensive of the surveys available.
 It is more expensive than a house buyer’s report, but will tell you much more about any work that may need doing on the property if you buy it.
 Full surveys are recommended in many cases, particularly if you are buying a property that is more than 50 years old, has been renovated or significantly altered, if you are considering renovating it yourselves, or if the building is more than three stories high.

 Surveys are referred to a third party.
-New Mortgage Solutions Ltd and First Complete Ltd are not responsible for the advice supplied by the third party.
+New Mortgage Solutions Ltd and The Right Mortgage Ltd are not responsible for the advice supplied by the third party.